steveklabnik/jujutsu-tutorial/src/advanced/simultaneous-edits.md

 ```

 Whereas `-s` operates more like I'd be used to with `git`: it takes the children
-too, so after `jj rebase -s B`, you'd have:
+too, so after `jj rebase -s C`, you'd have:

 ```text
 A - B